natapol/kitsune/README.md

 ### Calculate genomic distance at specific k-mer from kmer frequency vectors of two of genomes

 Kitsune provides a commands to calculate genomic distance using different distance estimation method.
+Users can assess the impact of a selected k-mer length on the genomic distnace of choice below.

 distance option  | name
 -------------    | ----